Russians pressure Ukrainian cities as fighting continues

 The city of Mariupol has been surrounded by Russian soldiers for days and a humanitarian crisis is unfolding in the encircled city of 430,000.

 Corpses lie in the streets of the city, which sits on the Asov Sea.
 Hungry people break into stores in search of food and melt snow for water.
-Thousands huddle in basements, trembling at the sound of Russian shells pounding this strategic port city.
+Thousands huddle in basements, trembling at the sound of Russian shells pounding their city.

 “Why shouldn’t I cry?”
 Goma Janna demanded as she wept by the light of an oil lamp below ground, surrounded by women and children.
 “I want my home, I want my job.
 I’m so sad about people and about the city, the children.”

-Tuesday brought no relief: An attempt to evacuate civilians and deliver badly needed food, water and medicine through a designated safe corridor failed, with Ukrainian officials saying Russian forces had fired on the convoy before it reached the city.
+An attempt Tuesday to evacuate civilians and deliver badly needed food, water and medicine through a designated safe corridor failed, with Ukrainian officials saying Russian forces had fired on the convoy before it reached the city.

 Mariupol, said Ukrainian Deputy Prime Minister Iryna Vereshchuk, is in a “catastrophic situation.”